 It wasn’t long before the suicide story began to unravel.
 Mary’s aggressive pursuit of her husband’s insurance money, conflicting stories about what had happened between her and Marcus and her continuing unusual behavior made Mary a suspect in the death.

 At an inquest, Levi told of Mary’s attempt to get him to kill Marcus.
 Then Leon cracked.
 He told the whole story.
 He had received no deal in exchange for his information.
 Prosecutors decided that because he was slow-witted and under the influence of Mary they would seek only life imprisonment for Leon.
 For Mary, however, the charge was cold-blooded, calculated murder.

 The history of her odd behavior and mental illness in her family suggested she was mentally incompetent and the idea of executing a young woman revolted many people.
 From around the country support for Mary poured in.
-Mrs. William Blickensderfer of Stamford, Connecticut contributed funds to hire lawyers and publicize the case.
+Mrs. William Blickensderfer of Stamford, Conn., contributed funds to hire lawyers and publicize the case.

 Meanwhile, Mary was finding more ways to shock and provoke people even behind the walls of the Windsor prison where she was held.
 Rumors began circulating that she was having sex in the prison in hopes of getting pregnant and forestalling her execution.

 An inquiry conducted by the legislature concluded that the prison matron had allowed her to have sex with at least one prisoner, a convicted rapist, and a married prison guard.
 Mary had the matron “under a spell,” the matron explained.